ArBITRAL/AErlang/README.md

     to(Predicate) !
 Msg
 That means, send message Msg to all processes whose attributes satisfy the predicate Predicate.

+### Attribute-based receive
-### Attribute-based receive: you can declare a Predicate before Erlang receive construct.
+You can declare a Predicate before Erlang receive construct.
 And use it to filter out all senders do not satisfy the predicate:

     from(Predicate),
     receive
         ....
     end.
+Whenever a from is used, it must be followed by a receive construct.
 ### See test and example folder for more details on how to use